 The Potomac Room at the Bavarian Inn features a fine dining experience offering both German and American fare.

 I ordered the Schweineschulter.
-It was made with slow roasted pork shoulder, caraway potato, cream sauce, buttered Romanesco and Pearl onions.
+It was made with slow-roasted pork shoulder, caraway potato, cream sauce, buttered Romanesco, and Pearl onions.
 (Pictured above)

-My friend ordered the Bavarian Inn Crab Cakes made with lumped crab, whipped potato, asparagus and Hollandaise.
-We were both really glad that we once again split our meals because both entrees were uniquely different and delicious.
+My friend ordered the Bavarian Inn Crab Cakes made with lumped crab, whipped potato, asparagus, and Hollandaise.

 Worth the Drive